 Getting there: Regular trains can be boarded in either Snoqualmie or North Bend, both roughly 40 minutes from Seattle.

 To visit nearby: The towns of Snoqualmie and North Bend both have small, central business districts.
-A fun time to visit Snoqualmie and ride the trains is during , August 19–21.
-Railroad Days
+A fun time to visit Snoqualmie and ride the trains is during Railroad Days, August 18–20, 2017.

 Getting there: Elbe is about a 1.75-hour drive from Seattle.

-Ride and cost: The train departs a few times per day for the two-hour, 14-mile round trip experience, including a short stop at Mineral Lake where riders can get off to look around.
+Ride and cost: The train departs a few times per day on Fridays, Saturdays and Sundays for the two-hour, 14-mile round trip experience, including a short stop at Mineral Lake where riders can get off to look around.
 Purchase tickets online, in advance, for a specific excursion time.
-Fares for youth and adults are $10–$39 in summer; kids ages 2 and under ride free.
+Fares for youth and adults are $24–$44 in summer; kids ages 4 and under ride free.
+First class seats cost more and parking is $4.
 Prices vary for special excursions and fall-season train rides.

 To visit nearby: Try Scaleburgers if you need some lunch while in Elbe — call ahead to confirm it’s open at 360-569-2247 — and admire the collection of cabooses across the street while you eat.